aedutta/aedutta/README.md

 Hi there! 👋
-I love building things and solving new problems.
+I love building things (hardware & software) and solving new problems.
 Feel free to reach out:
-- Email: ashmitd2@illinois.edu / ashmit.dutta105@gmail.com
+- Email: ashmit.dutta105@gmail.com / ashmitd2@illinois.edu
 - Dicord: aedutta
 <!--
 **aedutta/aedutta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.